easy portal contact

 Rather than being a value-added activity, checking incoming invoices is a compulsory task that must be completed as quickly as possible without errors or stress.
 This process is therefore destined to be massively simplified through digitalization and automation.

 So, how do digital workflows work in concrete terms?
 Incoming invoice processing applications first convert incoming invoices in paper format into digital documents using standardized processes.
 This enables you to work with digital formats further down the line.
-By the way, invoices in a digitally structured format such as ZUGFeRD, XInvoice, or EDIFACT meet these requirements anyway.
+By the way, invoices in a digitally structured format such as the European formats ZUGFeRD, XInvoice, or EDIFACT meet these requirements anyway.
 In the next step, the invoice data can be automatically checked for formal and factual correctness and integrated into individually definable approval processes.

 Not only can authorized persons view and conveniently track all these steps in the digital invoice workflow at any time; the processing time for incoming invoices can be reduced to a fraction of the processing time for paper invoices.
 Another benefit is that the digitalized process ensures that the defined process is also followed.